Anamika-Suresh/Gas-Turbine-NOX-Emission/README.md

 Run model.py to regenerate the model.

 - Jupyter notebook file can not load due to size limit.
-Download miniproject1.ipynp file to get **EDA and Data Pre-processing and Model Building**.
+Download miniproject1.ipynp file to get **EDA, Data Pre-processing and Model Building**.

 ## Requirements